coatless-tutorials/webr-org-gh-action/README.md

 ## Setup Github Pages on the Repository

+After the desired packages are specified, the next step is to enable GitHub Pages for the repository.

 1. Click on the **Settings** tab for the repository
 2. Under "Code and automation", select the **Pages** menu item.
 3. Under the "Source" option select **GitHub Action** from the drop down.